VishalJ99/diffusion_model_cw/README.md

 ```

 q2 gaussian blur train job:

 ```
 python src/train.py configs/q2_gauss_blur_train_config.yaml
 ```
+NOTE: The conditional sample plots will look different from the ones presented in the report as by default the plots are made with normalise=True, this option is not configurable from the config currently and should be changed in train.py if needed.

+Change line 116 in train.py from:

+`plt = make_cond_samples_plot(z_t, visualise_ts, num_cond_samples)`

+to:

+`plt = make_cond_samples_plot(z_t, visualise_ts, num_cond_samples, normalise=False, standardise=True)`

 ### Testing
 Can take about 5-10 minutes per job, since it needs to generate 1000 samples conditionally to compute the image quality metrics.
 Can turn this off by setting `calc_metrics` to False or decreasing the `metric_sample_size` in the config file.

+These will write loss and metrics to the csv file in the job folder.

 q1 good test job:
 ```